Steveo1485/christmas-name-draw/README.md

 * User is randomly assigned another user's Christmas list to shop for

 # Next Steps
-* Look into pairing rake task - doesn't work every time
+* Look into pairing rake task
 * Refactor views
 * Push to Heroku